chrdek/vuejs-imggallery/README.md

 Vuejs Image Gallery

 My first attempt at creating a reactive image gallery/viewer with vuejs.
-Currently utilizing Vue.js 4.2.1.
+Currently utilizing Vue.js 4.1.1.

-This project is based on the following node modules:
+This project is based on the following node modules(node 10.15.0):
 - Axios http req.
 - Stack-grid images (vue).